Heliciculture: Growth

-Biochemical content

 Snail farming

 Successful snail culture requires the correct equipment and supplies, including snail pens or enclosures; devices for measuring humidity (hygrometer), temperature (thermometer), soil moisture (soil moisture sensor), and light (in foot candles); a weight scale and an instrument to measure snail size; a kit for testing soil contents; and a magnifying glass to see the eggs.
 Equipment to control the climate (temperature and humidity), to regulate water (e.g., a sprinkler system to keep the snails moist and a drainage system), to provide light and shade, and to kill or keep out pests and predators may also be needed.
 Some horticultural systems such as artificial lighting systems and water sprinklers may be adapted for snail culture.
 Better results are obtained if snails of the same kind and generation are used.
 Some recommend putting the hatchlings in another pen.

 Four systems of snail farms can be distinguished: